 If your loan application is not approved, you will be contacted by the Federal Servicer (in writing) and given the option of appealing the credit decision or resubmitting the application with a credit-worthy endorser.
 Questions concerning your credit decision should be directed to the Federal Servicer's Applicant Service at 1-800-557-7394.
 Each subsequent year, the parent of dependent undergraduate students and graduate students will need to go through a credit check and request the annual loan amount.

-Federal Direct PLUS Loan Master Promissory Note (PLUS Loan MPN) allows parents of dependent undergraduate students and graduate students to borrow for multiple years (up to 10 years) using one note provided you do not require an endorser.
-You may complete the MPN online very soon.
+Federal Direct PLUS Loan Master Promissory Note (PLUS Loan MPN) allows parents of dependent undergraduate students to borrow for multiple years (up to 10 years) using one note provided you do not require an endorser.
+You may complete the MPN online.

 You must have a Department of Education-issued Personal Identification Number (PIN) before completing and signing the electronic MPN.
 If you do not have a Federal PIN, or have lost your PIN, you may obtain one at the Federal PIN Web site.